nomlab/modernTimes/README.md

 Therefore, the system enables interactive schedule creation by editing the AUK representing the schedule (adding constraints using blocks) and then solving the schedule again.
 The system uses an extension of [Swallow](https://github.com/matsuda0528/swallow) for the schedule solver.
 Swallow uses SAT solvers for schedule solving.
+An interface to SAT Solver is provided by [Ravensat](https://github.com/ueno12345/ravensat/).

 # Requirements
 + Ruby 3.1.2